sydasif/python-book/docs/source/02_basic/01_variable.md

 ## Variables in Python

-Python variable is a storage container or to reserve a memory location with a name to store a value or data temporally and then used to refer to that value in your code.
-Variables are fundamental to any programming language.
+A Python variable is like a container that stores data temporarily.
+You can use this stored data in your code.
+Variables are essential in any programming language.

-- Variables keep values accessible
+- Variables keep values accessible.
-- Variables give values perception
+- Variables give values meaning.
-- Variables make change easy
+- Variables make changes easy.
-- Variables have data types
+- Variables have data types.

 ### Variable Declaration

-Python is a dynamically typed language, a variable is created when you first assign a value to it.
-Variables do not need to be declared with any particular type, and can even be changed after they have been set.
+Python is a dynamically typed language, meaning you create a variable by assigning a value to it.
+You don't need to declare its type, and you can change its type later.

 ```py
 # Assign a string value to a variable